 By MICHAEL SCHREIBER

-The proposal to restore a portion of the land at Gloria Dei (Old Swedes’ Church) in Philadelphia in a way that would help to attract wildlife is very timely.
+The proposal to restore a portion of the land at Gloria Dei (Old Swedes’ Church) in Philadelphia to attract wildlife is very timely.
 Its status as a National Historical Park and its location within a big city can help to make Gloria Dei a prominent example of ecological land management that others can copy.

 One developer, for instance, has released plans to construct ten high-rise apartment blocks, some over 30 stories tall, on the riverbank merely one block from Gloria Dei.
 And a proposal next to it (the former projected site of the Foxwood casino) would construct an automobile-oriented shopping center, big parking lots, and housing.
 Together, the schemes would destroy a large swath of land that now is prime habitat for birds and a pleasant retreat for hikers and bicyclists along the Delaware River.